mesosphere/dcos-docs-site/pages/docs/1.10/installing/cloud/azure/index.md

 ---
+layout: layout.pug
-post_title: Running DC/OS on Azure
+title: Running DC/OS on Azure
-nav_title: Azure
+navigationTitle: Azure
-menu_order: 1
+menuWeight: 1
 ---

 This topic explains how to install DC/OS using the Azure Resource Manager templates.